mpaviotti/mpaviotti.github.com/phd.markdown

 are not committed as much as the other and, unfortunately, the one that loses the game is always the student, since it is the one who needs a PhD.

+As a supervisor I am committed to supervise students and to do my best to ensure their research progresses in a constant and timely manner, but rest assured, a **PhD is a lot of work** and you will need to focus if you want to get through it.

 The failure rate for a PhD student is typically very high (yes! not everyone gets to the end of the line successfully) and this is because a high rate of PhD students do not understand what a serious commitment a PhD really is.
 Thus